We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Transition arrangements for current OSC holders and applicants

-If currently hold an OSC-based Operational Authorisation or you currently have an OSC application with us, we have transition arrangements in place.
+If you currently hold an OSC-based Operational Authorisation or you currently have an OSC application with us, we have transition arrangements in place.